 When choosing a health insurance plan covering maternity keep in mind that you plan to use the benefit.
 Insurance companies refer to this as adverse selection.
 A normal vaginal delivery can cost the insurance company $12,000.
 A C-section delivery cost more, and a premature birth skyrockets costs.

 When choosing between the five metal plan levels keep in mind that the projected out of pocket costs will probably be much higher.
-Here are sample quotes for the lowest cost plan in each of the five levels for a parent-child plan in Dallas County Texas:
+Here are sample quotes for the plans with the lowest monthly premiums in each of the five levels for a parent-child plan in Dallas County Texas:

 |Level||Actuarial Value||Monthly Premium Cost|